 Living religiously is living in harmony with the divine.
 We may see the divine as the highest good and the most important values; life’s central concerns.
+It encompasses what we think and know, how we feel, and what we do.
 Each of the values in this model is a part of it.

 A person who lives this way, armed with the foundations of dignity in respect to others and proficiency in respect to the material world, fortified by the creative forces and having developed a spirituality of vital integration, has developed the habits and practices conducive to a good, productive and creative life.